Minimize the compromise of the architectural speaker.

 As a rule, the answer is no, unless specified by the manufacturer to improve performance.

-Some seek a back box to keep fiberglass insulation from falling into the speaker frame/basket.
+Yet, some seek a back box to keep attic insulation from falling into the speaker frame/basket.

-A layer of cheesecloth behind the speaker is a better option.
+A layer of cheesecloth behind the speaker is a good option.

 I sourced the following information from reputable manufacturers, plus decades of audio experience.

-Unless the speaker includes an engineered cabinet, better in-wall speakers are designed for a sealed enclosure of about 2.79 cubic feet — 2-inch x 4-inch wood studs, 16 inches on-center, and drywall by
+Unless the speaker includes an engineered cabinet, better premium in-wall speakers are designed for a sealed enclosure of about 2.79 cubic feet — 2-inch x 4-inch wood studs, 16 inches on-center, and drywall by eight feet high.

 A smaller cavity compromises low-frequency bass performance.

-Seal the enclosure at the drywall and wood studs with adhesive and additional drywall screws.
+Seal the drywall at the wood studs with chalk/adhesive and additional drywall screws.

-However, two reputable manufacturer techs told me that five or more cubic feet qualify.
+However, two reputable manufacturer and credentialed techs told me five or more cubic feet meet

 Wood wall studs and ceiling joists are a solid start.

-But drywall (paper, chalk, & glue) severely compromises the enclosure’s rigidity.
+But drywall (paper, chalk, & glue) compromises the enclosure’s rigidity.

-1. Construct the wall or ceiling surfaces with hardwood.
+1. Construct the wall or ceiling surface with hardwood.

-2. Or construct a wood sub-baffle of medium-density fiberboard (MDF).
-Attach to studs.
+2. Construct a wood sub-baffle of medium-density fiberboard (MDF) and attach it to the studs/rafters.

-3. Or install the SandTrap Architectural Speaker Tuning System.
+3. Install the SandTrap Architectural Speaker Tuning System.

 The 1st option is expensive.

-The 2nd option is easier if installed before the drywall.
+The 2nd option is less expensive and particularly easier if installed before the drywall.

-I am the creator of the SandTrap Architectural Speaker Tuning System.
+I am the creator/owner of the SandTrap Architectural Speaker Tuning System.

-It received CEDIA’s Tech-Starter Award and a U. S. patent.
+My SandTrap received a CEDIA Tech-Starter Award and has been granted a U. S. patent.

 The SandTrap

-The SandTrap easily installs after the drywall installation through the speaker cut-out.
+The SandTrap easily installs through the speaker cut-out.

 And we have the data to back this claim.